jui26s/Jui26s/README.md

 ## Hi there 👋
-My name is Mst Kamrun Nahar Jui,i am a student of lab university of applied science.
+My name is Mst Kamrun Nahar Jui,I am a student of Lab university of applied science.

 **jui26s/Jui26s** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.